GroupTissot/DSMLFinalProject/README.md

-# LingoRank the development of model for english speakers that predicts the difficulty of a French written text.
+# LingoRank the development of model for english speakers that predicts the difficulty of a French written text
   ![Logo](/Logo.png)
 ## Repository Index
 ---